cockroachdb/docs/cockroachcloud/alerts-page.md

 The **Alerts** page allows you to toggle {{ site.data.products.db }} alerts, send test alerts, and view the email recipients and alert history for your {{ site.data.products.db }} Organization.
 To view the Alerts page, [log in](https://cockroachlabs.cloud/) and click **Alerts**.

-If alerts are enabled, {{ site.data.products.db }} will send alerts to [specified email receipients](#configure-alerts) when the following usage metrics are detected:
+If alerts are enabled, {{ site.data.products.db }} will send alerts to [specified email recipients](#configure-alerts) when the following usage metrics are detected:

 **Storage Utilization:**